 Compared to other western and northern European countries, studying in Finland will cost you about the same, but if you’re from somewhere else, things might seem expensive to you.
 Fortunately, Lappeenranta and Lahti aren’t the most expensive Finnish cities to live in, mostly because the rents are lower than in places like Helsinki.
-Wherever you’re from, it’s a good idea to look into study costs.
+No matter where you are from, it’s always a good idea to look into costs.

 Other fixed charges would be home insurance, which can be around € 10 per month and a phone subscription.
 If you use mobile data regularly, a subscription will be cheaper than prepaid.
 Most Finnish phone subscriptions include unlimited data and are priced around € 20 a month and up.
 If you don’t need unlimited data, moi (website in finnish) offers a subscription that includes 6 Gb of data a month for only € 9.

 Another significant part of your expenses will be food and other groceries.
 At the university campus, you can get a warm lunch for € 2.70.
 Students pay only € 0.50 for a cup of coffee with their lunch and at the TEK lounge, TEK members get free coffee and tea.
 TEK Student membership is free.

 If you choose to eat off campus, an inexpensive restaurant meal, such as a burger, pizza or pasta in a casual restaurant, costs about € 8 to 15.
 If you want to eat at a mid-range, fancier restaurant, the main course will most likely be around € 30 to 40.
 A coffee on average will cost about € 2 to 6, depending on which type of coffee you prefer.
 Luckily, some restaurants provide a student discount with a valid student card.
 The same applies for some recreational activities and shops.